This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 The second exception is one of the few changes made to the Model Law when it was adopted in New Zealand.
 This controversial exception was added to preserve a route for swiftly disposing of applications for a stay by a party who, although they wished to seek arbitration, has no arguable defence to claims made in that arbitration.
 It has been judicially interpreted to preserve the High Court’s summary judgment jurisdiction.

 The matter came before the Court of Appeal again in Zurich Australian Insurance Ltd v Cognition Education Ltd NZCA 180.
-After a careful examination of the countervailing policy arguments, the Court confirmed that a stay may be refused where summary judgment can properly be granted.
-The impact of this decision on foreign parties may, however, be ameliorated by filing a protest to the jurisdiction of the New Zealand court.
-At the time of writing, an appeal against that decision had been argued before the Supreme Court, but judgment was still awaited.
+After a careful examination of the countervailing policy arguments, the Court decided that a stay may be refused where summary judgment can properly be granted.

 Unless otherwise agreed by the parties, the arbitral tribunal may grant an ‘interim measure’ at the request of a party.
 An interim measure is defined in article 17 as meaning ‘a temporary measure (whether or not in the form of an award)’ by which a party is required ‘at any time before any award is made in relation to a dispute’ to carry out all or any of the following specified tasks:

 (i) to maintain or restore the status quo pending the determination of the dispute;